University College London: Admissions

 Admission to UCL is highly selective with an average entry tariff for 2020–21 of 189 UCAS points (approximately equivalent to AAAB at A-level), the 9th highest in the country.
 According to a Freedom of Information request response, UCL's offer rate for 2021 admission was 36.1% at undergraduate level and 23.5% at postgraduate level across all applicants.

 International students have made up the majority of main-scheme applicants to UCL since 2015 and the majority of acceptances since 2017.
 The ratio of main-scheme applicants to acceptances in 2022 was 10.3 for UK applicants and 9.9 for international applicants.
 Within the UK, UCL is a local recruiter, with 47.4% of 2022 UK admissions coming from the London region and a further 28.1% from the adjacent East of England and South East regions.

 Of UCL's young UK domiciled undergraduates, 32.7% were privately educated in 2019–20, the eighth highest proportion amongst mainstream British universities.
-In the 2016–17 academic year, the university had a domicile breakdown of 59:12:30 of UK:EU:non-EU students respectively with a female to male ratio of 58:42.

 Undergraduate law applicants are required to take the National Admissions Test for Law and undergraduate medical applicants are required to take the BioMedical Admissions Test.
 Applicants for European Social and Political Studies are required to take the Thinking Skills Assessment (TSA) should they be selected for an assessment day.
 Medicine, pharmacy and English also interview undergraduate applicants prior to making an offer of admission.

 Widening access

-UCL runs a contextual offer scheme called Access UCL.
-Eligibility can be through an applicant living in a deprived areas or an area with low participation in higher education, through having spent time in care, though being a young adult carer, or through being estranged from their family.
-Except for applicants that have spent time in care, the scheme requires applicants to have attended a state school.
-Mature applicants are assessed on the same criteria, and are additionally not eligible of they have completed or are on the final year of an undergraduate degree.
-While the scheme enables applicants from disadvantaged backgrounds to receive contextual offers, which are lower than the standard offer for a course, it does not guarantee that an offer will be made.
+UCL runs a contextual offer scheme called Access UCL, whereby eligible applicants can receive conditional offers for courses at UCL that have lower requirements than the standard conditional offers for those courses.
+Eligibility for Access UCL can be through an applicant living in a deprived areas or an area with low participation in higher education, through having spent time in care, though being a young adult carer, or through being estranged from their family.
+Applicants must have attended a state school, unless they have spent time in care.
+Mature applicants are assessed on the same criteria, and are additionally not eligible if they have completed or are on the final year of an undergraduate degree.
+While the scheme enables applicants from disadvantaged backgrounds to receive contextual offers, it does not guarantee that an offer will be made.
 Contextual offers vary by course.
-For example, a contextual offer for the law LLB reduces the requirement from A*AA to BBB, but for the physics MSci from A*AA to AAB.
+For example, a contextual offer for the law LLB reduces the requirement from A*AA to BBB at A level, but for the physics MSci from A*AA to AAB.

 UCL also runs week-long UCL Summer Schools for high-achieving students from disadvantaged backgrounds in partnership with the Sutton Trust.
 These give participants the opportunity to explore London, to develop skills in their chosen subject, to improve their university applications through personal statement workshops and talks by admissions tutors, and to take part in social activities.